Nick-Pillsbury/Purret/Video/readme.md

 This container is designed to run on:
 - Raspberry Pi 5 (8GB)
 - USB Webcam (`/dev/video0`)
-- USB 3.0 External Storage (optional, for recording)
+- USB 3.0 External Storage (for recordings)

 ---

 ## Functionality
 This container is responsible for:
-- Receiving control commands via a C++ API
+- Receiving control commands via a Python API
 - Capturing video from a USB webcam
 - Encoding video using H.264
 - Streaming video via RTSP